Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/README.md

 Project Griffon has the following security measures in place:

 * AEP Assurance and Project Griffon web UI have a secure, PIN-based handshake for a connection.
-User has to explicitly create a handshake so no allowance for “accidental” Project Griffon connections from end-consumer usage.
+The user has to explicitly create a handshake, which prevents "accidental" Project Griffon connections to be created by an end-user.
 * Only connections between AEP Assurance and the Project Griffon web UI belonging to the same Adobe Experience Cloud Organization ID are supported.
 * Adobe Experience Platform Mobile SDKs events are transported over HTTPs.
 * Project Griffon and Adobe Experience Platform Mobile SDKs use TLS 1.2